Hackzzila/node-ffmpeg-binaries/README.md

 ## Versioning
 The major, minor, and patch versions correspond to the version of ffmpeg this package supports.
-The metadata corresponds to the version of the package itself.
+The pre-release version corresponds to the version of the package itself.

 ## Install
 ### Install Globally: